craigwinchester/PressPi_2025/README.md

 This gets a bit confusing...
 All these components are conected together, then the Arduino and Raspberry Pi comunicate via USB cable.

+Pressure Transducer - Wiring: Red for +5V; Black for ground; Green for signal output.

 Coming soon.

 ```